openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 test knowledge of the concepts taught in that section.
 The quiz will be shown to all students enrolled in the course.

-To achieve this, on the **Group Configurations** page in Studio, you create one content group called "University-Specific Content".
-In the Instructor Dashboard, on the **Membership** tab, you associate both the "University Alumni" and the "Current University Students" cohorts with the "University Content" content group.
+To achieve this, on the **Group Configurations** page in Studio you create one content group called "University-Specific Content".
+In the Instructor Dashboard, on the **Membership** tab, you associate both the "University Alumni" and the "Current University Students" cohorts with the "University-Specific Content" content group.

-Then, in your course outline, you change the visibility settings for the video component at the end of each section so that so that it is visible only to the "University-Specific Content" content group.
+Then, in your course outline, you change the visibility settings for the video component at the end of each section so that it is visible only to the "University-Specific Content" content group.
 You do not need to edit the visibility settings of the quiz component, because if no content group is specified in a component's visibility settings, it is visible to all students.

 As a final step, you preview the course in the LMS to ensure that students see the content that is intended for them.
-You confirm that when you view the course in the role of **Student**, in other words, any student not in a content group, you see a quiz at the end of each section but not the university-related videos, and when you view the course as a student in the "University-Specific Content" group, you see a university- related video as well as the quiz at the end of each section.
+You confirm that when you view the course in the role of **Student** (in other words, any student not in a content group), you see a quiz at the end of each section, but do not see the university-related videos.
+When you view the course as a student in the "University-Specific Content" group, you see a university-related video as well as the quiz at the end of each section.

 .. _About Content Groups: